-Site Policy Site area (ha) Use Local Plan page(s) Eastern Urban Extension TIV1-TIV5 153 15801520 dwellings and 30,000 sqm of commercial floorspace 66-75 Farleigh Meadows TIV6 8.2 255300 dwellings 75-76 Town Hall TIV7 0.5 59 dwellings 76-77 Moorhayes Park TIV8 0.4 8 dwellings 77 Howden Court TIV9 0.47 10 dwellings 77-78 Roundhill TIV10 0.4 20 dwellings 78 Palmerston Park TIV11 0.9 25 dwellings 78-79 Phoenix Lane TIV12 1.4 60 dwellings and 7,0008,000 sqm. of mixed commercial floorspace 79-80 Tidcombe Hall (contingency) TIV13 5 100 dwellings 80-81 Wynnards Mead (contingency) TIV14 6.3 70 dwellings 80 Blundells School TIV16 14 200 dwellings 84-85
+Site Policy Site area (ha) Use Local Plan page(s)

+Eastern Urban Extension TIV1-TIV5 153 1580 dwellings and 30,000 sqm of commercial floorspace 53

+Farleigh Meadows TIV6 8.2 255 dwellings 59

+Town Hall TIV7 0.5 59 dwellings 60

+Moorhayes Park TIV8 0.4 8 dwellings 61

+Howden Court TIV9 0.47 10 dwellings 61

+Roundhill TIV10 0.4 20 dwellings 62

+Palmerston Park TIV11 0.9 25 dwellings 62

+Phoenix Lane TIV12 1.4 60 dwellings and 7,000 sqm. of mixed commercial floorspace 63

+Tidcombe Hall (contingency) TIV13 5 100 dwellings 64

+Blundell's School TIV16 14 200 dwellings 66

 Cullompton will develop as a fast growing market town with a strategic role in the hierarchy of settlements in Mid Devon.
 The town will become the strategic focus of new development reflecting its accessibility, economic potential and environmental capacity.
 This strategy will improve access to housing through urban extensions and expanded employment opportunities.
 There will be significant improvements to the town's infrastructure and connectivity, including the reopening of the railway station, and improved services for its population and nearby rural areas.
-Proposals will provide for approximately 3,9303,600 dwellings, of which 1,100900 will be affordable, and 73,50077,000 gross square metres of commercial floor space over the plan period.
+Proposals will provide for approximately 3,930 dwellings, of which 1,100 will be affordable, and 73,500 gross square metres of commercial floor space over the plan period.